 - View as map

-Amongst the attractions in the Park are an outdoor turbary site where visitors can observe (and smell) traditional turf cutting techniques.
-The Park is rich in insects, particularly butterflies, moths, dragonflies and damselflies.
+We invite you to come and explore Peatlands Park.
+This park has a wonderful wilderness appeal and is situated near the shores of Lough Neagh just off the MI at exit 13 south of Dungannon.
+The Park provides a unique opportunity to experience both peatland and woodland habitats and their wildlife.
+The Park is home to a wide range of animals including meadow pipits and cuckoos, and many types of insects such as butterflies, moths, dragonflies and damselflies.
 Many woodland and wetland birds and several species of waterfowl nest here.
 Red and grey squirrels, badgers and hares are also present, while lizards and newts can be found in the open bog areas.

-Within the park are two National Nature Reserves, declared in 1980 for their unique flora and fauna species, many of which are found nowhere else in Northern Ireland.
-Annagarriff (meaning rough bog) is a 77 hectare reserve comprising of wooded drumlin hills separated by areas of regenerating cut over bog.
-Of the four wooded hills, one is a very ancient site with no record of ever having been cleared for farming.
-One of the most interesting sites in Annagarriff must be the huge mounds of plant debris up to 1m high and 2-3m across.
-These hills have been built by Wood Ants and are the only Irish site for this species.
+Within the Park are two National Nature Reserves, which have unique flora and fauna species, many of which are found nowhere else in Northern Ireland.
+Annagarriff (meaning rough bog) is a 77 hectare reserve comprising wooded drumlin hills separated by areas of regenerating cut-over bog.
+Mullenakill (meaning church on the hill) is a 22 hectare uncut remnant of a much more extensive bog which has been growing here for over 8,000 years and is around 9m deep.